ExFAT: Legal status

 exFAT was a proprietary file system until 2019, when Microsoft released the specification and allowed OIN members to use their patents.
 This lack of documentation along with the threat of a patent infringement lawsuit, as happened previously when Microsoft sued various companies over the VFAT long file name patent (before it expired), hampered the development of free and open-source drivers for exFAT, and led to a situation where Linux distributions could not even tell users how to get an exFAT driver.
 Accordingly, exFAT official support was effectively limited to Microsoft's own products and those of Microsoft's licensees.
 This, in turn, inhibited exFAT's adoption as a universal exchange format, as it was safer and easier for vendors to rely on FAT32 than it was to pay Microsoft or risk being sued.

 Interoperability requires that certain results be achieved in a particular, predefined way (an algorithm).
 For exFAT, this potentially requires every implementation to perform certain procedures in exactly the same way as Microsoft's implementation.
 Some of the procedures used by Microsoft's implementation are patented, and these patents are owned by Microsoft.
 A license to use these algorithms can be purchased from Microsoft, and some companies – including Apple, Google and Samsung – have done so.
 However, in the open-source ecosystem, users have typically responded to vendors being unwilling to pay for patent licenses by procuring an implementation for themselves from unofficial sources.
 For example, this is what happened with LAME when MP3 patents were still valid.
 (Alternatively, the user may decide that the feature is unimportant to them.)

 Regardless of whether open-source or not, Microsoft stated that "a license is required in order to implement exFAT and use it in a product or device".
 Unlicensed distribution of an exFAT driver would make the distributor liable for financial damages if the driver is found to have violated Microsoft's patents.
 While the patents may not be enforceable, this can only be determined through a legal process, which is expensive and time-consuming.
 It may also be possible to achieve the intended results without infringing Microsoft's patents.
-In October 2018, Microsoft released 60,000 patents to the Open Invention Network members for Linux systems, but exFAT patents were not initially included at the time.
+In October 2018, Microsoft released 60,000 patents to the OIN members for Linux systems, but exFAT patents were not initially included at the time.
 There was, however, discussion within Microsoft over whether Microsoft should allow exFAT in Linux devices, which eventually resulted in Microsoft publishing the official specification for open usage and releasing the exFAT patents to the OIN in August 2019.